godotengine/godot-docs/tutorials/platform/web/html5_shell_classref.rst

          An optional configuration override.

       :return:
-         Promise that resolves once the engine started.
+         A Promise that resolves once the engine started.

       :rtype: Promise